 What is Epic?

 As O’Brien and Ankenbrandt considered possible solutions, they began to meet with renowned trailblazers in various areas of education, Christian ministry, and cultural analysis to devise a plan for what would evolve into a revolutionary new model of education.
-What began as an idea to craft curriculum based off of The Seven Cultural Spheres— a concept developed in 1975 by Christian ministry leaders Bill Bright and Loren Cunningham that identified the areas of business, government, media, entertainment, family, education, and religion as the seven areas of culture could be influenced for Christ— has since evolved into the Epic educational platform.
-Our vision today remains true to O’Brien and Ankenbrandt’s original intent, as Epic (an acronym that stands for Eternal Perspective Influencing Culture) exists to develop a biblical worldview in students while also equipping them to live out their faith and influence culture.
+What began as an idea to craft curriculum based off of The Seven Cultural Spheres— a concept developed in 1975 by Christian ministry leaders Bill Bright and Loren Cunningham that identified the areas of business, government, media, entertainment, family, education, and religion as the seven areas of culture could be influenced for Christ— has since evolved into EPIC.
+Our vision today remains true to O’Brien and Ankenbrandt’s original intent, as EPIC (an acronym that stands for Eternal Perspective Influencing Culture) exists to develop a biblical worldview in students while also equipping them to live out their faith and influence culture.

 In our awareness of being an innovative startup with ambitious vision and an aggressive agenda, our mission is to produce faith-filled, biblical-worldview thinkers, creators, and leaders by utilizing an innovative learning platform that connects schools, teachers, students, and parents— ultimately inspiring culturally-relevant engagement and transformation.